jclement/garageberrypi/README.md

 * `jwtSecret`: This is used to encrypt the authentication tokens (stored client-side local storage).
 It must be a secure random string!
 If it's left as null, a random string will automatically be generated on startup.
 * `users`: Contains a list of users authorized to connect.
 I started off with some fancy bcrypt implementation but it turns out that is rather expensive for my poor little RPi.
 * `garage:move_time`: I don't have a sensor to actually detect when the door is moving so this is an approximate travel time for the door.
-* `notify:pushover`: Contains a list of user/token pairs for notifying users via. pushover.
+* `notify:pushover`: Contains a list of user/token pairs, and intervals (min), for notifying users via. pushover.
 * `notify:twilio`: Allows notification via SMS using [Twilio](http://twilio.com).

 ```json